Rehanaparbin02/randompassword/README.md

 # randompassword
-Simple password generator written in python
+Simple password generator written in python.
+Asks about how many alphabets , symbols and numbers you want in your randomly generated password.